gabrielajamhour/UPV-Coursework-Exercises/README.md

 - Operations and Process Design
 - Data Analysis and Business-related subjects

-Each folder is typically organized by course or topic and may include:
+Each folder is typically organized by course and may include assignments, exercises and small projects.

-- Assignments and exercises
-- Small projects
-- Case studies
-- Supporting documentation

 ## 🛠️ Technologies

-Depending on the course, the projects may involve different tools and languages, including:
+Depending on the course, the projects may involve different tools and languages, especially Java and C.

-- Python
-- Java
-- C
-- Basic web technologies (HTML, CSS)
-- Data analysis tools

 ## 📈 Evolution